 Foreign exchange risk is the risk that the fair value of future cash flows will fluctuate as a result of changes in foreign exchange rates.
-As at June 30, 2024, the Company is exposed to foreign currency risk through its bank accounts denominated in United States Dollars ("USD").
-A 10% appreciation (depreciation) of USD against the CAD, with all other variables held constant, would result in an increase or decrease of \$353 (2023 - \$207) and \$447 (2023 - \$183) in the Company's profit and comprehensive profit for the year.
+As at September 30, 2024, the Company is exposed to foreign currency risk through its bank accounts denominated in United States Dollars ("USD").
+A 10% appreciation (depreciation) of USD against the CAD, with all other variables held constant, would result in an increase or decrease for the three months ended September 30, 2024 of \$66 (September 2023 - \$124) and \$498 (September 2023 - \$298) in the Company's profit (loss) and comprehensive profit (loss), respectively.